raggedkarma/godbreakersaga/src/honour-lies.md

 A disordered unit affected in the following ways:

-- A disordered unit may not be [activated](/honour-lies/gameplay.html#activations)
+- The unit may not be [activated](/honour-lies/gameplay.html#activation)
-- Bidding Health during combat gains half the usual benefit (rounding down)
+- The unit bids at a 2:1 ratio in combat, so its combat score is improved by +1 for every **two** Health bid.

 <hr id="terrain" />